Further diversification means exploring the alternatives.

 Today's economic landscape is forcing us to reconsider what we thought we knew about diversification1.
 We've discovered that traditional asset classes can behave similarly in periods of economic volatility, which historically has been bad when they're trending downward.
 But alternative asset classes and strategies frequently behave differently from traditional assets under the same market conditions.
 That means adding alternatives could help you diversify to manage portfolio risk.

-Diversifying beyond traditional equities can help prepare for rising interest rate and inflationary environments.
+Diversifying beyond traditional equities to potentially prepare for rising interest rate and inflationary environments.

 During periods where the economy is facing a decline, or interest rates are low, portfolio growth may still be an important investing objective.
-In a global economy where uncertainty may be here to stay, it's important to consider incorporating alternative strategies that seek opportunities to generate results regardless of what the broader markets are doing.
-Various management styles and strategies such as long/short, arbitrage, and managed futures can help provide these results.
+In a global economy where uncertainty may be here to stay, it’s important to consider incorporating alternative strategies that seek opportunities to generate results similar to bonds.
+Various management styles and strategies such as long/short, arbitrage, and managed futures can help prepare for market downturns.